OttHydromet/node-red-umbparser/README.md

 ## UMB protocol details

-UMB stands for Universal Monitoring Bus.
-It basically is a RS485 based hardware interface and protocoll, that is used by most meterological sensors from the company Lufft / OTT Hydromet.
+UMB stands for Universal Measurement Bus.
+It basically is a RS485 based hardware interface and protocol, that is used by most meteorological sensors from the company by Lufft / OTT Hydromet.
 The UMB protocol that is used on these sensors is an open standard.
 There are different variants available for ASCII and binary ouput.
 This node implements the **binary UMB** protocol.